 - 1/2 cup cold butter, cubed

-- Cut bread into cubes, or tear apart into small pieces.
-Place bread chunks in ramekins or a large casserole dish/pie dish.
+- Cut French bread into 2-inch cubes.
+Place bread cubes in ramekins or a large casserole dish/pie dish.

 - Create your topping for your french toast by whisking the flour, brown sugar, cinnamon, salt, and nutmeg together in a large bowl.
-Drop in your cubed butter and use your hands (or a pastry cutter) to create a crumbled dough (clumps no bigger than the size of a pea).
+Drop in the cubed butter and use your hands (or a pastry cutter) to create a crumbled dough (clumps no bigger than the size of peas).
 Refrigerate in an airtight container.